“Always in every prayer of mine making request for you with all with joy”

-The word literally means on all occasions.
+The word means on all occasions.
 It did not make any difference what the occasion was.
 Whatever it was, wherever it was, made no difference to Paul.
-He was independent from his circumstances.
+He was independent of his circumstances.

-The Greek indicates that prayer was regularly given by Paul for the Philippians.
+The Greek indicates that Paul regularly gave prayer for the Philippians.
 Paul was in the habit of praying for them.

 “Joy” is emphatic by position in the Greek sentence.
 For him to pray for the Philippians was a joy.
 Paul entered a spiritual rhapsody when he entered prayer for the Philippians.
 It was no mechanical duty whereby he labored to find words or thoughts as he forced prayer for them.